On 5 June 2018, the Trustee wrote to Section A and B members who are potentially affected by a court application currently being brought by BT.

 A: There are special HMRC rules to avoid members paying substantial AVC contributions into the pension scheme shortly before they retire and you may need to seek independent financial advice as to whether the proposed payment is likely to be regarded as recycling.

-If the answer you require cannot be found please contact BT Pension Services or Accenture.
+If the answer you require cannot be found please contact BT Pension Services or the administration team.